jonasteuwen/jonasteuwen.github.io/_posts/2017-04-11-simpleitk-examples.markdown

 categories: itk python
 comments: false
 ---
-I came across a couple of posts on Kaggle where people read in medical images.
+I came across a couple of posts on Kaggle where people read medical images such as CT scans of the chest.
 In my opinion, the easiest way to do this is to use [SimpleITK][simpleitk].
 SimpleITK is a convenient procedural wrapper around [Insight Segmentation and Registration Toolkit (ITK)][itk].
 ITK is an open-source image analysis toolbox for images in 2, 3 or more dimensions.
-SimpleITk allows you to enjoy many of the advanced functionalities from ITK in python, such as resampling images, filtering and much more.
+SimpleITK allows you to enjoy many of the advanced functionalities of ITK in python, such as resampling images, filtering and much more.

-The documentation can be a bit terse, so I created a [GitHub repository][github-repo] with a couple of common examples to get you started.
+The documentation can be a bit terse if you are not so used to C++, so I created a [GitHub repository][github-repo] with a couple of common examples to get you started.
 If you wish to see other examples, please create an issue on GitHub!

 #### Get it at [GitHub][github-repo].